Tadukoo/TadukooBibleBukkit/README.md

       * [ book ] defaults to Genesis.
       * [ chapter # ] defaults to 1.
       * [ verse # ] defaults to 1.
-	  * [ translation ] defaults to whatever is set in the config.yml
+	  * [ translation ] defaults to whatever is set in the config.yml, which is currently KJV.
    * [ chapter # ] can be replaced with #, info, or ?.
       * # will list how many chapters are in that book.
       * ? or info will show information about the book you chose.